Sarosim/CUBE-Rota/README.md

 ### Media

 As mention earlier, the background image is obtained from Pixabay.
 Likewise, the 'fake' logos for the *happy customers* section, is by [ptra]("https://pixabay.com/users/ptra-359668/").

+The profile pictures at the Quotes section is my wife and myself, names and the hotel are fictional.

 The audio and the video is my own recording, the video is directed by and featuring Sofia Sarosi - my daughter.